cdisc-org/usdm/README.md

 ## Example Program

-The following code imports an Excel file (in the appropriate structure) and processes it.
+The following code imporText string an Excel file (in the appropriate structure) and processes it.
 The data are then exported to a file in JSON API format.

 Note: The logging is not needed.
 ```